Projectplace/api-code-examples/examples/py-list-document-archive/readme.md

 $ python3 list-document-archive.py
 ```

-1. First the script will fetch a list of workspaces which you token allows you to access - it will
+1. First the script will fetch a list of workspaces which your token allows you to access - it will
    then print these workspaces and their IDs.
 2. Then the script will ask you which workspace you wish list the document archive for.
 Enter the ID of the
    workspace you are interested in.